-- (1) Employers of decontamination works, etc. should make efforts to minimize exposure to ionizing radiation for the workers to the fullest extent possible. - (2) When employers of decontamination works, etc. implement works for handling designated contaminated soils and wastes, they should prioritize minimizing the radiation exposure received by the workers engaged in handling designated contaminated soil and wastes (hereinafter referred to as the "workers engaged in handling designated contaminated soil and wastes"), and they also should make efforts to take measures such as decontamination of workplaces in advance. - (a) Principle (1) above states that employers should keep radiation exposure of their workers as low as reasonably achievable based on the principles of optimization by the International Commission on Radiological Protection (ICRP) when they perform their work. - (b) Principle (2) above states that, when work is expected to have a certain level of radiation exposure, it is necessary to prioritize in minimizing such a dose received by the workers engaged in handling designated contaminated soil and wastes, and make efforts to implement decontamination measures, prior to starting the work, based on the ICRP principle of justification (hereinafter referred to as "the principle of justification").
-This is because the public interest and the necessity of the work should outweigh its demerits. - (c) However, among works for handling designated contaminated soil and wastes, it may not be possible to implement measures of decontamination, etc. in advance for the minimum requirements such as restoration of roads and the water supply, etc., in light of the high public interest and necessity.
-In addition, works such as soil covering, paving roads, turning and plowing of farmland, etc. are expected to have equal to or greater effects than the measures of decontamination, etc. for reducing radiation dose, and therefore such works may be regarded as being implemented concurrently with decontamination.

-(d) In light of the principle of justification, farming employers, etc. are required to decontaminate working areas in advance to reduce radiation exposure to the lowest level as possible, and in principle, assign the workers in the area where the average ambient dose rate is less than 2.5μSv/h, so that there is no need to control exposure dose, since the workers in these types of businesses tend to have higher exposure doses associated with long hours of work and the work is considered not necessarily urgently needed.
+- 1. General Principles - (1) Employers of decontamination work, etc. should make efforts to minimize exposure to ionizing radiation for workers to the fullest extent possible. - (2) When employers of decontamination work, etc. implement work for handling designated contaminated soil and waste, they should prioritize minimizing the radiation exposure received by the workers engaged in handling designated contaminated soil and waste (hereinafter referred to as "workers engaged in handling designated contaminated soil and waste"), and they also should make efforts to take measures such as decontamination of workplaces in advance. - (a) Principle (1) above states that employers should keep radiation exposure of their workers as low as reasonably achievable based on the principles of optimization by the International Commission on Radiological Protection (ICRP) when they perform their work. - (b) Principle (2) above states that when work is expected to have a certain level of radiation exposure, it is necessary to prioritize minimizing such dose received by the workers engaged in handling designated contaminated soil and waste, and make efforts to implement decontamination measures, prior to starting the work, based on the ICRP principle of justification.
+This is because the public interest and the necessity of the work should outweigh any demerits. - (c) However, among work for handling designated contaminated soil and waste, it may not be possible to implement measures of decontamination, etc. in advance for the minimum requirements such as restoration of roads and water supply, etc., in light of the high public interest and necessity.
+In addition, work such as soil covering, paving roads, turning and plowing of farmland, etc. are expected to have equal to or greater effects than the measures of decontamination, etc. for reducing radiation dose, and therefore such work may be regarded as being implemented concurrently with decontamination. - (d) Farming employers, etc. are required to decontaminate working areas in advance to reduce radiation exposure to the lowest level possible, and, in principle, assign workers in areas where the average ambient dose rate is less than $2.5 \,\mu$ Sv/h, so that there is no need to control exposure dose. - 2.
+Measurement of radiation exposure doses - Employers of decontamination work, etc. should conduct effective exposure dose measuring during decontamination work in each case described in the following (a) and (b) by the pre-defined methods of measuring the equivalent exposure doses for workers (including fixed-term contract workers and temporary workers, hereinafter referred to as "workers engaged in decontamination work, etc.") who are engaged in decontamination-related work in special decontamination areas, etc. (work among decontamination work that temporary workers are not allowed to engage in is listed in Attachment 2.)